Munkyfoot/claude-terminal/README.md

 - `flags`:
   - `--memory` or `-m`: Save/load conversation history to add long-term memory to the conversation
   - `--opus` or `-o`: Use the Opus model for better responses (default is Sonnet)
+  - `--ls` or `-l`: Show Claude all files and directories in the current directory (except those specified in the .gitignore file)

 Example (without initial query):